alessandracosta8/alex-pub-quiz-pp2/README.md

 ### End Page
 Showing total score
-Letting user save their username and score
+Letting user save their username and score.
-Buttons only work if user first types in a username End page shows the final score obtained in the game page once the actual game is finished, saving it in local storage, paired with the username chosen by the user.
+Buttons only work if user first types in a valid username and not just a whitespace.
+End page shows the final score obtained in the game page once the actual game is finished, saving it in local storage, paired with the username chosen by the user.

 ### Leaderboard Page